American University of Beirut

 • For placement in (or exemption from) the Communication Skills Program, a student may petition for course equivalence by presenting relevant documents to the Department of English.
 If a student has not taken any courses equivalent to those offered within the Communication Skills Program, the student should be placed in the appropriate course based on the student’s test scores (EEE, TOEFL, or SAT Writing), according to the same guidelines normally followed for newly admitted non-transfer students.

-• Students who have transferred must spend the final three terms and complete at least 45 credits at AUB out of which a minimum of 21 credits should be in their major department for fulfillment of graduation requirements.
+• Students who have transferred must complete at least 45 credits at AUB out of which a minimum of 21 credits should be in their major department for fulfillment of graduation requirements.

 AUB students from other faculties wishing to transfer to a major in FAS should note the following conditions and requirements: